microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 new1                    27d134ad-466b-43dd-8856-ba9f0bc17d24 new1                  new1                    {DynamicMembership, Unified}
 ```

-This cmdlet gets all groups that match the value of SearchString against the first characters in DisplayName or Description attributes.
+This example demonstrates how to retrieve groups using  SearchString against the first characters in DisplayName or Description attributes.

 ### Example 6: Get AssignedLabels and DisplayName property values for all groups

-This example demonstrates how to retrieve AssignedLabels and DisplayName property values for all groups.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Select "AssignedLabels,DisplayName"